 What is the Tajweed Quran?
 Meaning and Rules

-Understanding what Tajweed Quran is imperative for anyone who wants to begin learning to read the Quran with ease.
+Understanding what the Tajweed Quran is is imperative for anyone who wants to begin learning to read the Quran with ease.

-However, what is Tajweed Quran, and why is it crucial in reciting the Quran?
+However, what is Tajweed in the Quran, and why is it crucial when reciting it?
 Simply put, Tajweed is a delicate balance between both art and science of correct Qur’anic recitation.

 It ensures that every letter of the Qur’an is pronounced as it was revealed to the Prophet Muhammad ﷺ; clear, accurate, and beautiful.